belle2/basf2/online_book/prerequisites/python.rst

 ---------------------------

 ROOT files, as you'll come to be familiar with, are the main way we store our data at Belle II.
-Within these files are 'TTrees' known as 'trees', which are analogous to a sub-folder.
+Within these files are ``TTree`` objects known as 'trees', which are analogous to a sub-folder.
 For example, you may store a tree full of :math:`B` meson candidates.
 Within a tree you can have 'TBranches' known as 'branches'.
 Each branch could be one of the oodles of variables available for